kilbot/WooCommerce-POS-Frequently-Asked-Questions/en/compatible-barcode-scanners.md

 ---
+title: What barcode scanners are compatible with WooCommerce POS?
 tags: barcode, barcode scanning, hardware, peripherals
 description:
 ---

 Any barcode scanner should work with WooCommerce POS, scanners simply output the serial number to the computer just like a (really fast) keyboard.
-For more information about how to set and search barcodes in WooCommerce POS, please read the [Barcode Scanning documentation](http://woopos.com.au/docs/barcode-scanning/).
+For more information about how to set and search barcodes in WooCommerce POS, please read the [Barcode Scanning documentation](http://wcpos.com/docs/barcode-scanning/).

 Version 0.4 of WooCommerce POS will support hotkeys - this means that if you set a custom prefix on the barcode scanner the POS will automatically know you are scanning a product without having to manually focus on the search field.
 For this functionality to work you may need a scanner that supports 'custom prefixes'.